2019 Hawaii CyberCamps

-If you are interested in being an instructor for the any of the CyberCamps, please fill out this survey.
+If you are interested in Inspiring the Next Generation of Cybersecurity Professionals, please fill out the following form.

-- Monday - MODULE 1: Introduction to the CyberPatriot National Youth Cyber Defense Competition, cybersecurity career opportunities, cyber ethics, online safety, how computers work, and cyber threats.
+- Monday - MODULE 1: Introduction to the CyberPatriot National Youth Cyber Defense Competition, cybersecurity career opportunities, cyber ethics, online safety, how computers work, virtual machines, and cyber threats.

-- Tuesday - MODULE 2: Cybersecurity principles, virtual machines, basic Windows security policies and tools and account management.
+- Tuesday - MODULE 2: Cybersecurity principles, basic Windows security policies and tools, account management, file protections, and auditing and monitoring.
 Students will follow along and work with the Windows 10 demonstration image.

-- Thursday - MODULE 4: Ubuntu 16 terminology and concepts, basic graphcial user interface security, basic command line security, and intermediate Ubuntu security.
+- Wednesday - MODULE 3: Introduction to Linux, Ubuntu 16 terminology and concepts, basic graphical user interface security, intro to command line security, and intermediate Ubuntu security.
 Students will follow along and work with the Ubuntu 16 demonstration image.

 - Friday - MODULE 5: Mini-CyberPatriot Competition.
 Students will compete against their fellow campers on Windows 10 and Ubuntu 16 competition images.